Most social housing tenants on a secure, flexible or assured tenancy have the ability to swap their home by mutual exchange.

-Most social housing tenants on a secure, flexible or assured tenancy have the ability to swap their home with another council or housing association tenant - providing written consent is obtained from both landlords.
+Most social housing tenants on a secure, flexible or assured tenancy have the ability to swap their home with us, another council or a housing association tenant - providing written consent is obtained from both landlords.

-We will endeavour to accept mutual exchange requests, however there are certain criteria that the exchanger must meet.
 An application can only be rejected on grounds outlined within Schedule 3 of the Housing Act (1985) and within Schedule 14 of the Localism Act (2011).
 Some of these grounds include (please view the acts by clicking the links to view all the grounds for refusal):

 - have no rent arrears (there may be discretionary exceptions, e.g. for downsizing etc.)